SynergyLMM Workflow Overview

 tab.

-- - Carefully address potential outliers.
 Individuals or measurements highlited as potential outliers may warrant

 further investigation to reveal the reasons behind unusual growth behaviours, and potentially exclude these before re-analysis,